udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

 Most converters are nice about exit status, but you should definitely test your command in failure cases to ensure you don't end up sending bad faxes or notification emails.

-The default parser commands are
+The default parser commands are:

 ### Tiff Resample Command